HyacinthBots/LilyBot/docs/hosting-guide.md

 `SENTRY_DSN` is a connection string for Sentry, a logging tool.
 You can find out more about it [here]( https://sentry.io/welcome/).

+`MODE` is the name of the environment you are running in.
+If you're running in production, you'll want "production" as your mode string.

 ## Step 4.5 - Using Docker (optional)
 Lily does support Docker and the official production instance utilizes it.